THE CLASS ACTIONS

 This website has been developed to provide general information to settlement class members.
 The site is not designed to answer questions about your individual situation or entitlement.
 Do not rely upon the information provided on this website as legal advice in respect of your individual situation nor use it as a substitute for individual legal advice.

-- The Courts in Ontario and Quebec will be asked to approve a proposed $12 million settlement with Apple and a Distribution Protocol to govern the claims process in hearings on November 30, 2022, at 10:00am (Ontario) and December 14, 2022, at 9:15am (Quebec).
+- The Courts in Ontario and Quebec will be asked to approve a proposed $12 million settlement with Apple and a distribution protocol to govern the distribution of the settlement proceeds.